TheMetalCenter/m4b-mp3-chapters-from-cuesheets/README.md

 #### General work flow is:
 1. Merge multiple audio files to a single mp3/mp4 file
-2. Obtain a .cue with desired chapter info (via a tracklist from mp3tag or pause detection by mp3directcut)
+2. Obtain a .cue with desired chapter info (via a tracklist from mp3tag or pause detection by mp3directcut, I recommend using macros on Notepad++ to quickly edit chapter titles)
 3. Convert .cue to ffmetadata
 4. Combine ffmetadata with mp3/mp4 file